drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step9 Sexual Information.md

 			/setvar key=kinkAwareness {{pipe}}|
 			/ife ('Unaware' in kinkAwareness) {:
 				/setvar key=kinkAwarenessSimple Unaware|
-				/setvar key=kinkAwarenessExplanation "Only describe unconscious or involuntary triggers.
-Do not reference the kink as something the character is aware of or can verbalize."|
+				/setvar key=kinkAwarenessExplanation "Do not describe {{getvar::firstName}} as aware of the kink.
+The condition should describe how {{getvar::subjPronoun}} might encounter it unknowingly — through emotional vulnerability, social pressure, dares, curiosity, or deliberate exposure.
+Triggers may involve being manipulated, tricked, or subtly guided based on personality traits like naïveté, pride, or impulsiveness.
+Avoid any language that implies consent, intention, or recognition."|
+				/setvar key=kinkRule "5.
+Frame the trigger in **internal**, **emotional**, or **situational** terms:
+    - Use phrasing like:
+        - “Only when…”
+        - “May respond if…”
+        - “Being guided…”
+        - “Manipulation by trusted figures…”
+        - “Can be persuaded to try…”
+        - “Social pressures…”
+        - “Occurs when emotionally disoriented…”
+        - “Without realizing…” or “Unaware of…”
+        - “Instinctively complies…”"|

 			:}|
 			/elseif ('Suppressed' in kinkAwareness) {:
 				/setvar key=kinkAwarenessSimple Suppressed|
-				/setvar key=kinkAwarenessExplanation "Describe the kink as repressed or emotionally avoided.
-Triggers may involve loss of control, emotional breakdown, or unintended intimacy."|
+				/setvar key=kinkAwarenessExplanation "Describe the kink as emotionally repressed or intellectually avoided. {{getvar::subjPronoun}} will not initiate or discuss it willingly, and may avoid or deny any reaction even when exposed.
+Conditions should involve high emotional stress, loss of control, intoxication, or emotionally charged intimacy.
+Do not imply open consent or conscious participation unless the scene involves a breakthrough or collapse of internal restraint."|
+				/setvar key=kinkRule "5.
+Frame the trigger in **emotional repression**, **vulnerability**, or **loss of control**:
+    - Use phrasing like:
+        - “Never unless…”
+        - “Only when emotionally overwhelmed…”
+        - “Only after prolonged intimacy…”
+        - “When caught off guard…”
+        - “Reacts despite herself…”
+        - “May deflect but comply under pressure…”
+        - “Requires emotional collapse or exposure…”"|
 			:}|
 			/elseif ('Curious' in kinkAwareness) {:
 				/setvar key=kinkAwarenessSimple Curious|
-				/setvar key=kinkAwarenessExplanation "The kink should surface in confusing or playful ways.
-The character may follow curiosity or instinct without naming the kink."|
+				/setvar key=kinkAwarenessExplanation "Frame the kink as something that draws {{getvar::subjPronoun}} in through instinct, fascination, or playful confusion — but not as a kink {{getvar::subjPronoun}} consciously identifies with.
+Describe conditions where {{getvar::subjPronoun}} might explore it “by accident,” mimic others, or follow a partner’s lead without fully understanding why.
+Never describe the kink as named, understood, or formally accepted."|
+				/setvar key=kinkRule "5.
+Frame the trigger in **confused interest**, **playful testing**, or **unrecognized arousal**:
+    - Use phrasing like:
+        - “May try it playfully…”
+        - “Treats it like a joke or dare…”
+        - “Feels drawn to it but doesn’t know why…”
+        - “Only engages when it feels innocent or exploratory…”
+        - “Curiosity overrides hesitation…”
+        - “Goes along without naming it…”
+        - “Triggered by teasing or subtle encouragement…”"|
 			:}|
 			/else {:
 				/setvar key=kinkAwarenessSimple Aware|
-				/setvar key=kinkAwarenessExplanation "Use straightforward situational or emotional boundaries that match the role, personality, and setting."|
+				/setvar key=kinkAwarenessExplanation "Use clear, situational or emotional boundaries that match the character’s personality, species, and role.
+Conditions may include consent requirements, scene setting, power dynamics, or trust levels.
+Do not include denial, confusion, or repression — {{getvar::subjPronoun}} knows this is a kink and will approach it with intent or known hesitation."|
+				/setvar key=kinkRule "5.
+Frame the trigger in conscious preference, negotiated context, or emotional readiness:
+    - Use phrasing like:
+        - “Only when she feels safe and respected…”
+        - “Engages after mutual consent…”
+        - “Reserves for trusted partners…”
+        - “Initiates when emotionally confident…”
+        - “Can express interest directly…”
+        - “Triggered by deliberate partner dynamics…”
+        - “May prepare in advance or initiate without prompting…”
+        - “Seeks it out when alone or in private…”
+        - “Ready to engage whenever the opportunity arises…”
+        - “Will request it openly when the moment feels right…”"|
 			:}|
 			/getvar key=sexualKinkDetails index={{var::index}}|
 			/setvar key=kinkDetail {{pipe}}|